Chart Color Schemes

 Infrastructure

-Coolum Beach has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Coolum Beach has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 52 infrastructure projects that could impact the area.
-Key ones are Beachside Yaroomba (Residential Community), Sunshine Coast Mass Transit Project - Coastal Corridor, Enclave Coolum Beach, and Quanda Business Park Industrial Development.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 51 projects likely to affect the area.
+Notable ones include Beachside Yaroomba (Residential Community), Enclave Coolum Beach, Quanda Business Park Industrial Development, and 115-119 Quanda Road Industrial Sheds.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.